ropensci-archive/roweb2/content/blog/2020-04-07-bookdown-learnings/index.md

 </details>
 <br>

-* after each commit in a PR from a fork, the book is built so we'd notice something breaking the Rmd. [log example](https://github.com/ropensci-org/blog-guidance/runs/466995315?check_suite_focus=true);
+* after each commit in a pull request from a fork, the book is built so we'd notice something breaking the Rmd. [log example](https://github.com/ropensci-org/blog-guidance/runs/466995315?check_suite_focus=true);

-* after each commit in a PR from the repo, the book is built and deployed to a Netlify preview whose URL is posted in the PR checks.
+* after each commit in a pull request from the repo, the book is built and deployed to a Netlify preview whose URL is posted in the pull request checks.
 [Log example](https://github.com/ropensci-org/blog-guidance/runs/471968808?check_suite_focus=true), [Direct link to the check with the preview link](https://github.com/ropensci-org/blog-guidance/runs/471974005?check_suite_focus=true).

 <details closed>
-<summary> <span title='Click to Expand'> PR workflow </span> </summary>
+<summary> <span title='Click to Expand'> pull request workflow </span> </summary>

 ```yaml